 The limit circuits vary between recycling limits and safety limits.
 The main difference is really the requirement for operator intervention to confirm the correction of the fault that caused the limit to “trip.”
-These devices operate the burner and is the first line of defense for conditions that will cause unexpected operation or unsafe conditions.
+These devices operate the burner and are the first line of defense for conditions that will cause unexpected operation or unsafe conditions.

 A set of controllers used to control the pressure or temperature of a boiler.
 Depending on the type of burner operation, different types of controllers will be utilized.

 In a steam boiler system, the pressure in the boiler is maintained by the burner firing rate.
 Since temperature and pressure are proportional for saturated steam, the more heat that is added, the higher the temperature and pressure of the boiler will be.
 The pressure controls are set for the desired operating pressure and automatically adjust the burner to produce the expected conditions.
 Normally, there is redundancy in the pressure controls as well to turn off all systems in the event of a “high pressure.”